mmondics/aiops-z/README.md

 50. **Click the "Optimize Container Cluster" option.**

-51. **Select the Kubernetes-<clustern_name> option, then click the "Next: Optimization Settings" at the bottom of the page.**
+51. **Select the Kubernetes-<cluster_name> option, then click the "Next: Optimization Settings" at the bottom of the page.**

     `<cluster_name>` will depend on the name of your target OpenShift cluster.